TokMem: One-Token Procedural Memory for Large Language Models: Experiments

-Compared with parametric baselines, TokMem consistently matches or surpasses LoRA fine-tuning while requiring an order of magnitude fewer trainable parameters.
-Notably, TokMem exhibits stronger interpretability between tool selection and argument generation, with improvements in the former translating directly into the latter.
+Notably, TokMem exhibits stronger correlation between tool selection and argument generation: improvements in the former translate directly into gains in the latter.
 By contrast, LoRA fine-tuning shows weaker alignment.
-For example, as seen with the 1B model, it often generates plausible arguments even when tool selection is incorrect, indicating that its argument generation is not properly grounded in the chosen tools.
+For example, on the 1B model, it often generates plausible arguments even when tool selection is incorrect, suggesting that argument generation is not properly grounded in the chosen tool.

-\paragraph{Compositional Generalization.} We observe that TokMem provides clear advantages in compositional generalization over fine-tuning.
-Table~\ref{tab: Compositional Generalization} reports Argument F1 when the Llama 3B model is evaluated on queries requiring more function calls than those observed during training.

-Notably, when trained solely on single-call data, TokMem achieves much stronger performance than fine-tuning when evaluating on $2$ to $4$ calls test data.
-This demonstrates that memory tokens trained for atomic procedures can be effectively composed at test time, enabling strong zero-shot generalization to multi-step behavior.

-As the training regime is expanded to include more calls (e.g., $3$ or $4$), the performance gap narrows, but TokMem remains competitive or slightly ahead across all configurations.
+TokMem also exhibits stronger compositional generalization than fine-tuning, successfully executing queries with more function calls than it has seen during training.
+Detailed results are provided in Appendix~\ref{appendix: Compositional Generalization}.

-\paragraph{Analysis of Forgetting.} We compare TokMem with replay memory in a continual adaptation setting, where tools are introduced sequentially over five training rounds (e.g., tools 1–10 in the first round, 11–20 in the second, and so forth).
-As shown in Figure~\ref{fig:forgetting_replay}, we see that replay memory struggles to prevent catastrophic forgetting as new tools are introduced.
-By contrast, TokMem maintains higher performance across tool groups, with only mild declines that primarily reflect the growing number of tools.
-Larger models exhibit better retention for both approaches, likely due to their expanded parameter capacity, which reduces the risk of interference with previously learned tools.
+\paragraph{Analysis of Forgetting.} We compare TokMem with replay memory in a continual adaptation setting, where tools are introduced sequentially over five training rounds (e.g., tools 1--10 in the first round, 11--20 in the second, and so forth).
+As shown in Figure~\ref{fig:forgetting_replay}, replay memory struggles to prevent catastrophic forgetting as new tools are introduced.
+By contrast, TokMem maintains higher performance across tool groups, with only mild declines that mainly reflect the increasing number of tools.
+Larger models exhibit better retention for both approaches, likely due to their greater capacity, which reduces interference with previously learned tools.